Breast Cancer Symptoms

 What should I do if I experience any of the symptoms of breast cancer?

-It is important to remember that most breast changes are not caused by cancer, and the symptoms listed can be caused other medical conditions.
-However, if you have noticed any symptoms or changes in your breasts when you’ve checked your breasts, it is important that you see your doctor without delay so that the changes can be checked.
+It is important to remember that most breast changes are not caused by cancer, and the symptoms listed can be caused by other medical conditions.
+However, if you have noticed any symptoms or changes in your breasts, it is important that you see your doctor without delay so that the changes can be checked.
 This may include a physical examination or imaging of your breasts.

 Do women only experience these breast cancer symptoms?